pyamg.graph#

 - Parameters:

-A sparse NxN matrix where each nonzero entry G[i,j] is the distance between nodes i and j.
+csr_array,csc_array A sparse matrix of size (n,n) where each nonzero entry G[i,j] is the distance between nodes i and j.

-If seeds is an integer, then its value determines the number of clusters.
-Otherwise, seeds is an array of unique integers between 0 and N-1 that will be used as the initial seeds for clustering.
+intarray If centers is an integer, then its value determines the number of clusters.
+Otherwise, centers is an array of unique integers between 0 and n-1 that will be used as the initial centers for clustering.

 - Returns: